-A low FODMAP diet which reduces or removes certain foods can help some people avoid abdominal (tummy) pain and discomfort.
+A low FODMAP diet reduces or removes certain foods from the diet.
+It can help some people avoid abdominal (tummy) pain and discomfort.

 What is a low FODMAP diet?